lucasgarciadev22/lucasgarciadev22/README.md

 ###  👋  Hi, I’m Lucas Garcia, from Brazil 🇧🇷
- - 👀  I’m interested in UX/UI, Front-End Development.
-But also wanna a strong background in Java/C# (Back-End).
+ - 👀  I’m interested in .NET and React mainly.
+I'm studying how to integrate both, since I'm a C# Developer.
- - 🌱  I’m currently learning **C#, .NET, ReactJs, Typescript, Angular**...
  - 💞️  I’m looking to collaborate on any project that involves User Interfaces / User Experience (Desktop, Web or Mobile).
+ - 🚀  I'm developing my skills working on a MVVM .NET CAD Software Solution